 “This is an exciting moment for Sabrina, for our organization, and for all of Houston,” added Houston Community Land Trust (HCLT) Executive Director Ashley Allen.
 “We expect this is the first of many times we’ll be able to help individuals and families of all incomes fulfill their dream of owning a home.”

 As part of the New Home Development Program, the City of Houston funds construction of new homes on lots owned by the HLB; these lots were typically vacant, abandoned and/or delinquent on property taxes and are now being returned to productivity.
 The City can also provide down payment assistance to help reduce homebuyers’ debt burden.
+Some may opt to also go for a warranty on the property after looking at the 2-10 HBW service agreement to ensure they are covered for all eventualities.
 In addition, qualifying homebuyers can cut their purchase price by engaging the HCLT.
 In a transaction like Ms. Starks-Tarble’s, the non-profit HCLT will own the land on which her home sits and the homeowner maintains exclusive rights to the land.
 This reduces the homebuyer’s initial cost, and protects against rising property taxes should home values increase significantly.
 As part of the HCLT participation, homebuyers commit to live in the home and if they sell, to do so at a price that keeps the home affordable for others earning at or around the Houston area’s median income.
 With participation from all three entities, Ms. Starks-Tarble was able to secure a purchase price of about $75,000 for her new home.